ssteele/job-apps/README.md

-        'publicPosting'  => 'https://www.linkedin.com/jobs/view/1/',// link to job posting 'resume'         => true,                                   // keep track of the resume you sent 'letter'         => true,                                   // keep track of the cover letter you applied with 'network'        => false,                                  // keep track of who recommended the job 'headhunter'     => false,                                  // was it a recruiter? auugh 'interviews'     => [                                       // interviews array
+        'publicPosting'  => 'https://www.linkedin.com/jobs/view/1/',// link to job posting 'resume'         => true,                                   // keep track of the resume you sent 'letter'         => true,                                   // keep track of the cover letter you applied with 'headhunter'     => false,                                  // track the name of the recruiter 'network'        => false,                                  // track the name of the person recommended the job 'interviews'     => [                                       // interviews array
             '06-01-2015' => 'recruiter',                            // add interview dates and types as you have them '06-06-2015' => 'code',                                 // keep notes on questions, answers, general happenings using Interview Pages (see details below)